stethoscope-js/stethoscope/README.md

 ### <img alt="" src="https://images.weserv.nl/?url=https://icon-library.com/images/goodreads-icon/goodreads-icon-14.jpg&w=64&h=64&fit=cover&mask=circle" width="16"> Goodreads

+The GoodReads API is used to track your reading history and list of books on your shelves.
+Add the key `goodreads` under `daily` to fetch this data every day.

 You can find your API key and secret on the [API key](https://www.goodreads.com/api/keys) page on the Goodreads website.

 | Environment variable | Description |